 In 1919, the congregation called Rev. W.P.
 Hooper to be minister and he served until 1951.
 Under his leadership the church grew rapidly and the name was changed to Highlawn Presbyterian.
-It was during this time that plans were undertaken to construct a new sanctuary and find a new location—2814 Collis Avenue—which is our current site.
+It was during this time that plans were undertaken to construct a new sanctuary and find a new location which remains our location to this day— 2814 Collis Avenue.

 The church experienced significant growth in the years following and the education building was constructed in 1954 to accommodate the larger membership.
 Rev. Albert J. Conley was pastor at this time and continued through 1963.
 Reverend S. Evans Brown followed as minister from 1964-1970.

 The year 1971 was a time of new beginnings for Highlawn.
 The sanctuary was remodeled to accommodate a new or- gan and a larger choir loft and Dr. R. Jackson Haga was called to be pastor.
 Dr. Haga served until 2001.